BluAS, webpage controller for BluOS

 When using a browser in the external world on the internet, it's unsafe to allow a web server to provide non-public data.
 Although one might wonder whether this is the case for BluOS.
 In general visiting a malicious webpage can lead to harmful activities.
 That's where CORS comes in; it configures the web server to provide data only to certain domains.
 It's a rigid way to autorise the browser in getting data from a server without authentication (logon).

 In the external world, domains are registered by legal authorities so they can't be misused.
 But within the local network, you can use your own names without any registration!
-Therefore, it's not safe, and not even possible, to whitelist (by the BluOS API) your internal domain names, such as the commonly used 'localhost' or the IP addresses of your private space domain (192.168.*.*) Any browser requesting data from BluOS will therefore generate a CORS error (since v4.10.13).
+Therefore, it's strictly spoken not safe, to whitelist (by the BluOS API) your internal domain names, such as the commonly used 'localhost' or the IP addresses of your private space domain (192.168.*.*) Any browser requesting data from BluOS will therefore generate a CORS error (since v4.10.13).
 Therefore, you should disable CORS in your browser for use within your local network.
 But, most browsers support additional extensions or add-ons to achieve this.
 That's the downside of this webbrowser-based approach.

 For Google Chrome (on Windows), you can use this Allow CORS extension to run it without CORS.
 Another safer way may be to run Chrome without security, like explained here.